Singer Pink Is Hospitalized For Gastric Virus, Cancels Show

 The company, Live Nation, tweeted earlier: “UPDATE: Pink was admitted to hospital in Sydney on Sunday night, suffering from dehydration.
 She was treated and discharged.
 She was readmitted to hospital today and diagnosed with a gastric virus.
 Pink will remain in hospital overnight, continuing her treatment and recovery.”

 Last week Pink postponed her first Sydney show because of sickness.
-She was snapped by paparazzi though lying on the beach which ticked off some fans.
-Pink fired back though after lazy accusations.
+She was snapped by paparazzi, however, lying on the beach – which ticked off some fans.
+Pink fired back after accusations that she was lazy.
 According to E!
 Online, she took to her Instagram to clear things up.

+She posted a photo of her and her daughter on the beach that a news source captioned “Pink’s Sydney concert cancelled as she chills in Byron Bay.”
+Her response was that she definitely was not “chilling.”

 “I’ve already been sick twice (kids as well)on this Australian tour, but the first time we got sick, I was able to push through.
-This time, what these parasite paparazzi don’t show you, is two doctor visits in Byron on two consecutive days, antibiotics, steroids, Vick’s, nose spray, throat spray, more steroids, NyQuil, a screaming baby in the middle of the night, every night, while mama gives him warm baths and tells her daughter everything is fine.
-You can think whatever you want, it’s your right, but I have never taken advantage of any one in my entire life,” she wrote along with a detailed caption saying she doesn’t have to clear things up but she respects her fans.
+This time, what these parasite paparazzi don’t show you, is two doctor visits in Byron on two consecutive days,” Pink detailed her illness on Instagram.
+She went on to talk about how difficult it is to be a sick mom with a crying baby and how paparazzi doesn’t snap photos of that.

 UPDATE: Pink was admitted to hospital in Sydney on Sunday night, suffering from dehydration.
 She was treated and discharged.
 She was readmitted to hospital today and diagnosed with a gastric virus.
 Pink will remain in hospital overnight, continuing her treatment and recovery. pic.twitter.com/YDzt6Aheiy